SaturnTR/Panel/README.md

         }
         public static void Character(String[] args)
         }
             // Why You Still Reading This?
-You Wasted Your Seconds For Only 1 Line Of Code Right Now, Sir!
+You Wasted Your Seconds For Only 1 Line Of Text Right Now, Sir!
         }
         public void DefaultCharacter_Load(object sender, EventArgs e)
         {